ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_networkingonvcenterserver.md

 # Networking considerations for vCenter Server with NSX-T instances
 {: #vc_nsx-t_networkingonvcenterserver}

-Review the following information for details about networking considerations and requirements for your vCenter Server on {{site.data.keyword.cloud}} with NSX-T instances.
+Review the following information for details about networking considerations and requirements for your vCenter Server with NSX-T instances.
 Ensure that you meet the requirements so that your instance functions properly.

 ## Networking components for vCenter Server with NSX-T instances
 {: #vc_nsx-t_networkingonvcenterserver-networking-components}